andrewcb/swiftemplate/README.md

 swiftemplate -o templates.swift Templates/*.template
 ```

+Other optional arguments accepted by the `swiftemplate` command are:

+* `--no-htmlquote` Do not quote HTML characters in inline expressions.
+Code generated with this switch will not require the `String+HTMLQuote.swift` extension to be present; this is probably not recommended if you're generating HTML and there may be any unsanitised user input passed to templates.

 ## The generated code

 For each template, swiftemplate will generate a Swift function; this function has the name and takes the arguments specified in the `%% template` header and returns a `String` containing the formatted output of the template.
 For example, the following template: